hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

+If I need to change a project in which I am not a contributor, I can create a fork.
+This will be a copy of the original project in my profile.

+It's better to start making changes to the project from a separate branch.
+This will not harm the main branch of the project and it will always be possible to rollback to the original version of the project.